Rysher Entertainment

-Rysher Entertainment, Inc. was an American film and television production company and distributor.
-It was best known for the sitcom Hogan's Heroes and the medical drama Ben Casey.
-In 1993, Rysher was acquired by Cox Enterprises, and was closed six years later in 1999.
+Rysher Entertainment was an American film and television production company and distributor founded in 1991, by Keith Samples.
+In 1993, Rysher Entertainment was acquired by Cox Enterprises and subsequently closed in 1999.
+That same year, Viacom entered into an agreement with Cox Enterprises for distribution rights to the Rysher library, which currently lie with Viacom's successor, Paramount Skydance – specifically its subsidiaries Paramount Pictures and CBS Media Ventures.
+Ownership of the company's assets changed hands multiple times over the 2000s before finally being acquired by Vine Alternative Investments in 2011.

 History

 Keith Samples established the company in April 1991, as an independent company, whose sole product had been the distribution of the series Saved by the Bell (at the time, NBC could not distribute it in syndication due to fin-syn rules).
 Encouraged by the success, it made its second move with their first foray into animation, Captain N and the Video Game Masters, the off-net syndicated version of the DIC Entertainment series that also aired on NBC, Captain N: The Game Master.
 Also that year, it attempted to merge with film and television production company The Kushner-Locke Company, only for the deal to be aborted.

 Also that year, Cox Enterprises was in discussions to purchase the studio and helped them merge with TPE.
-It was considered that later that year that Gay Rosenthal was inking a deal with the studio to distribute their own projects.
-The Cox/Rysher merger was finalized, and soon afterwards, Rysher merged with Al Masini's Television Program Enterprises to form Rysher TPE, its alternate name used from 1993 to 1994, and helped them to syndicate California Dreams, with Keith Samples remaining at the helm.
+It was considered that later that year that Gay Rosenthal was inking a deal with the studio to distribute their own projects and it merged with TPE.
+However, the Cox/Rysher merger was finalized, and soon afterwards, Rysher merged with Al Masini's Television Program Enterprises to form Rysher TPE, its alternate name used from 1993 to 1994, and helped them to syndicate California Dreams, with Keith Samples remaining at the helm.

 Through it, they produced and distributed shows, such as Lifestyles of the Rich and Famous (renamed Lifestyles with Robin Leach and Shari Belafonte for the final season) and Star Search.
 Later, they produced and distributed George & Alana.
 The company branched out into feature films, and in the span of three years had produced over two dozen.
 In late 1993, Beverly Hills 90210 star Gabrielle Carteris, through GABCO Productions struck a deal with Rysher TPE for a production/distribution agreement.

 In May 1995, Rysher entered into a five-film domestic distribution arrangement with Metro-Goldwyn-Mayer (MGM).
 The company closed the film unit due to underperforming box-office sales in July 1997.
-Later that year, in 1997, Papazian-Hrsch Entertainment struck a deal with Rysher to develop their TV projects.
+Later that year, in 1997, Papazian-Hrsch Entertainment struck a deal with Rysher to develop their television projects.